Most claims in relation to termination of employment fall into three categories:

 Under the Small Business Fair Dismissal Code (‘Dismissal Code’), a person’s dismissal is consistent with the Dismissal Code if the employer was a ‘small business employer’ at the time of the dismissal and the employer complied with the provisions of the Dismissal Code in relation to the dismissal (s 388 FW Act).

-Since 1 January 2010, the definition of ‘small business employer’ has been a business with less than 15 employees (s 23).
+Since 1 January 2010, the definition of ‘small business employer’ has been a business with less than 15 employees (s 23 FW Act).
 The number of employees includes the employees of related and associated entities of the employer.

 The Dismissal Code states that a dismissal is fair where the employer believes on reasonable grounds that the employee’s conduct is sufficiently serious to justify immediate dismissal.
 Therefore, under the Dismissal Code, an employer does not need to prove the misconduct actually occurred.

-If the employer is a small business employer and the employer complied with the provision of the Dismissal Code, the termination is Treated by the law as if something is the case, even if that is not the reality.
-For example, children may be deemed to have the same home as their parents, whether they actually live there or not.
-Or a person may be deemed to have given their consent to something if they hear about it and do not object.
-Compare rebuttable. to be fair and the elements of an unfair dismissal required for section 385 A document that sets out what a person wants to happen to their money and other property after they die. not be made out.
+If the employer is a small business employer and the employer complied with the provision of the Dismissal Code, the termination is deemed to be fair and the elements of an unfair dismissal required for section 385 will not be made out.

 If the employer is not a small business employer or has not complied with the Dismissal Code, then the dismissal is not consistent with the Dismissal Code and the necessary elements of section 385 will be made out.

-A copy of the Dismissal Code is available on the FWC’s website (see https://www.fwc.gov.au/about-us/legislation-regulations/small-business-fair-dismissal-code).
+A copy of the Dismissal Code is available on the Fair Work Commission’s website.

 The dismissal was not a genuine redundancy